-- What information is considered to be confidential,
+- What information is and isn’t considered confidential.

-- The scope of the agreement (of which should not be too small nor too large, as either can render the contract unusable),
+- The scope of the agreement (which should not be too small nor too large, as either can render the contract unusable).

 - The jurisdiction of where any court proceedings would take place, in the event they are necessary.

 Ohio’s Trade Secret Law, §§ 1333.61 to § 1333.69 (three-quarters of the way down on the page) covers how Ohio’s courts handle misappropriation of trade secrets, which is when a company’s secret information is used in an unlawful way.
 It also defines precisely what a Trade Secret is in the eyes of the law, namely, any type of information that a) carries “independent economic value, actual or potential” by the fact that it is not known widely, and b) the Disclosing Party has undertaken reasonable efforts to keep from becoming public knowledge.

 The nine (9) sections of the agreement are listed below: